stormalf/esbuild_ibmi/README.md

 # esbuild for IBMi

 This repo contain some changes to build esbuild for IBMi.

 to compile it after cloning this repo :

     cd esbuild_ibmi
     make platform-aix-ppc64
     cd npm/@esbuild/aix-ppc64
     npm i
     npm i -g
+    cd ../os400-ppc64
+    npm i
+    npm i -g
     cd ../../esbuild
     cp -r ../@esbuild/aix-ppc64/bin .
     npm i -g

 and if all is correct :

     esbuild --version
     shows 0.24.0

+## current status

+Issue with package installed on IBMi that shows relative path to bin folder when executing npm list -g.
+Current issue with yarn doesn't manage well the @esbuild/aix-ppc64 package.
+It tries to reinstall from npm registry that of course fails.

 <p align="center">